 The financial statements of A.P.
-Pharma, Inc. as of and for the year ended December 31, 2006 included in this Prospectus and Registration Statement have been included in reliance on the report of Odenberg, Ullakko, Muranishi & Co.
-LLP, an independent registered public accounting firm, given on the authority of said firm as experts in accounting and auditing.
+Pharma, Inc. as of and for the year ended December 31, 2006 included in this prospectus have been so included in reliance on the report of Odenberg, Ullakko, Muranishi & Co.
+LLP, an independent registered public accounting firm, given on the authority of said firm as experts in auditing and accounting.